 When a traditional and general partnership is formed, all members have an equal stake in terms of authority.
 All partners are called partners without a hierarchy between the individuals.
 When it comes to business transactions, others will see each partner as able to enter into contracts and business agreements willingly in the name of the partnership.
 Since all members retain the same stake in the business, this means that all members are liable for the possibly poor agreements made by a member.

 When you think about starting a business, whether you want a partnership, LLC, or sole proprietorship, it is wise to understand the various benefits and drawbacks of each business type with the help of a professional.

 Disadvantages of a General Partnership

 One of the largest disadvantages of developing a general partnership is the fact that all individuals are liable together for the decisions, debts, and obligations of the partnership.
 This includes legal problems like breach of contracts and torts.
 Also, a single partner can be sued in relation to the business by another person or a business, and in effect, all of the partners are liable for the outcome of the lawsuit.

 In terms of liability, the fact that personal assets can be seized to settle the debts of the partnership is seen as a major drawback.
 Basically, each member is personally liable for the failure of the business.
 The inability to transfer the partnership without the express knowledge and permissions of all partners is a negative as well.

 Partnerships are not completely stable business entities since the business can completely dissolve based on a retirement or death of one member.

-When the type of business is formed, each member may not have specific duties and responsibilities.
-This can create a fairy vague business structure within the business itself and also to the public.
+When this type of business is formed, each member may not have specific duties and responsibilities.
+This can create a fairly vague business structure within the business itself and also to the public.
 Even if one member is not as involved in the business, profits are shared evenly regardless.